LittleHeronCodes/Lazy2/README.md

 ## Version 0.2 Ideas

-- [ ] Think about utilizing cpp codes for simple calculation function. --> speed trade-off potentially not worth it
+~- [ ] Think about utilizing cpp codes for simple calculation function. --> speed trade-off potentially not worth it~
 - [ ] Mathematical equations into help page. (if possible)